-Producing possible pathways and resilience to sustainability of cities in hazardous environments is an urgency that should not be underestimated by civil societies and considerable efforts should be directed at convincing the local and national authorities to support the developments of appropriate risk reducing feasibility studies by city planners, architects, environmentalists, engineers, economists, civil response organizations, and the exposed populations.
+Producing possible pathways to resilience to sustainability of cities in hazardous environments is an urgency that should not be underestimated by civil societies and considerable efforts should be directed at convincing the local and national authorities to support the developments of appropriate risk reducing feasibility studies by city planners, architects, environmentalists, engineers, economists, civil response organizations, and the exposed populations.
 Professional feasibility studies take decades to develop and their implementations considerably longer because the territorial intervention must be accomplished simultaneously with the normal continuation of city life.
 The central goal of the International Conference on Resilience and Sustainability of Cities in Hazardous Environments is to bring urgency to the unique problems that many cities in hazardous environments are facing and will be increasingly facing with the rising populations and changes of natural environments, and to define possible pathways and resilience leading to sustainability of these urban habitats